 First, find a copy of your most recent bill.
 On this, you should find the tariff that you’re currently on.
 If it’s a standard tariff, it will be easy to save money.
 Even if it’s not, there is a good chance that there’s a cheaper energy supplier out there.

-Here is a copy of my bill from First Utility.
+Here is a copy of my tariff information from Octopus Energy:

 How long does changing energy supplier take?